⏱ Estimated reading time: 10 minutes

 Currently, all the components of the applications are hosted on the same server, including its database, hence the scalability and resilience issues that will become central to this presentation.
 Indeed, the lack of backups, the fact that everything is publicly accessible, strong coupling between infrastructure elements and the absence of scalability hampers the growth of the service.

-An Availability Zone or AZ is a physically isolated data center.
+An AZ is a physically isolated data center.
 It is connected to the other AZs of the same Region with a low-latency connection, possesses its own independent power supply and resilience mechanisms.

-A Virtual Private Cloud or VPC is a virtual datacenter providing isolation from other VPCs of the same and other AWS accounts.
+A VPC is a virtual datacenter providing isolation from other VPCs of the same and other AWS accounts.
 AWS users can manage network and routing in their VPCs.

 AZs are not perfectly resilient as some services may fail from time to time, even for short timespans.
 For instance, on August 31st of 2019, a datacenter in North Virginia experienced a power failure that ultimately caused the failure of a significant share of the instances and volumes attached with no means of recovery!
 To be resilient, it is imperative to host services on at least two Availability Zones.